manjurulhoque/python-linkedin-bot/README.md

 ## Requirements

-LInBot was developed under [Pyhton 3](https://www.python.org/downloads).
+Linkedin Bot was developed using Python 3.

 Before you can run the bot, you will need to install a few Python dependencies.